Choose a debt mutual fund without breaking your head over it.

-Like all mutual funds, and unlike Fixed Deposit (FD), debt fund returns (and principal) are not guaranteed and returns can fluctuate continuously.
+Like all mutual funds, and unlike Fixed Deposit (FD), debt fund returns (and the principal invested) are not guaranteed and returns can fluctuate continuously.

-Debt fund risk (and return) come from two main sources:
+In a debt mutual fund, risk (and return) comes from two main sources:

 This determines how good the underlying bond is in terms of the issuer’s capability of paying back the regular interest (called a coupon) and the money borrowed (the principal) of the bond.

 Issuers are rated by Credit Rating agencies (like S&P, Moody’s, Fitch, CRISIL, Indiaratings etc) and given a scale like AAA (best quality), AA (lower than best), to D (worst quality - unable to pay back the money borrowed).
-Higher the credit rating (AAA or SOV - for the government), lower is the coupon and lower is the credit risk.
+The higher the credit rating (AAA or SOV - for the government), the lower the coupon and the lower the credit risk.